kevinparkerson/requirejs-aurl/README.md

 A [RequireJS](http://requirejs.org)/AMD loader plugin for accessing the absolute url of a specified file regardless whether it's defined via a relative path.

-Known to work in RequireJS on the client only.
+Known to work in RequireJS on the client only but does nothing during build.

 ## Docs